algolabra-hy/algolabra-hy.github.io/_pages/en/documentation.md

 ### Specification Document
 The specification document must include the following information:
 - Which programming language are you using?
-- Also, mention any other languages you are proficient in to the extent that you could peer-review projects written in them.
+- Also, mention any other languages you are proficient into the extent that you could peer-review projects written in them.
 - What algorithms and data structures will you implement in your project?
 - What problem are you solving?
 - What inputs does the program receive, and how are they used?